ja2-stracciatella/stracciatella-toolset/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Stracciatella Toolset

+This is a desktop application to edit mods for JA2 Stracciatella.

+## Features

+This app currently allows editing json data for JA2 Stracciatella only.

+Missing or broken:

+- Dealer Inventories
+- Strategic Map Stuff (needs its own editing ui)

 ## Available Scripts

 In the project directory, you can run:

-### `yarn start`
+### `yarn tauri dev`

-Runs the app in the development mode.\
+Runs the app in the development mode.
+Will open a window for the app once compilation is done.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `yarn test`